SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 But if this is not the case, an agent designer can avoid this situation by modifying the rules that test or augment the substructure of a previous result.
-If those rules are modified so that they match the previous results by referencing them relative to the superstate than the the local substate, EBC will be able create a valid rule without any repair.
+If those rules are modified so that they match the previous results by referencing them relative to the superstate than the the local substate, EBBS will be able create a valid rule without any repair.

 To detect when this is happening, use the ['chunk' stats command](../reference/cli/cmd_chunk.md).